gitlabhq/gitlabhq/doc/api/README.md

 profile (`/profile/personal_access_tokens`); perhaps one for each application that needs access to the GitLab API.

-Once you have your token, pass it to the API using either the `personal_access_token` parameter or the `PERSONAL-ACCESS-TOKEN` header.
+Once you have your token, pass it to the API using either the `private_token` parameter or the `PRIVATE-TOKEN` header.

 ## Basic Usage